johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Discipling movements have the potential to change the world.
 Leaders, money, books and power all have their places within radical, popular movements.
 But, in a world in which people are continually effected by corporate experiences that are larger than the individual, it is people-movements that are most capable of producing deep, wide, enduring change.

-Two things are essential to transformative people movements: *vision* and *the formation of disciples*.
+**Two things are essential to transformative people movements**: *vision* and *the formation of disciples*.
 Visionary leaders must impart a hope that is powerful, challenging and instrumental.
 A vision capable of gripping the hearts of others and forming them into faithful, active disciples.

 -	Disciples committed to significant transformation.
 -	Disciples willing to work endlessly to turn vision into reality.
 -	Disciples who pursue their work as *co-workers*, rather that selfishly-ambitious *individuals*.
 -	Disciples who reproduce other faithful, active disciples, continually sharing the work, values and hopes of the vision.

 In this way a visionary, discipling movement is developed.
-A movement of focussed, visionary, dynamic people.
+A movement of focussed, inspired, dynamic people.
 People deeply and profoundly allied to a vision, a cause and a purpose that is larger than themselves.

 ### Transforming nations ###